naiq/MuDeep_v2/README.md

  ### How to evaluate
- In `train.py`, using the following command lines to train the model
+ In `train.py`, using the following command lines to evaluate the model

  ``` python
  engine = MuDeep_v2(cfg)